f/omelette/README.md

 If you use Zsh, it just append a loader code to `~/.zshrc` file.

+If you use Fish, it just append a loader code to `~/.config/fish/config.fish` file.

 *TL;DR: It does the Manual Install part, basically.*

 #### Manual Install